 So it’s understandable that someone who is pregnant may feel wary about getting the vaccine and how it may affect the fetus.

 Luckily, though, the CDC says none of the COVID-19 vaccines harm pregnant women and their unborn children.
 All three COVID-19 vaccines are safe for pregnant and lactating women, as well as women hoping to soon be pregnant.

 In fact, as Johns Hopkins Medicine points out, it’s more of a risk for women in these categories to go unvaccinated.
 Because they are in a high-risk group, contracting COVID-19 can potentially be extremely dangerous to both the mother and the unborn child.

 We hope these essential things to know about COVID-19 vaccines are helpful to you and your family.
 When in doubt, always rely on information provided by medical agencies like the CDC.

 They have a lot more education and research on the subject of COVID-19 and its vaccines.
 Even more so than a Facebook friend, that we can assure you!

 Our team does not have the qualifications to properly vet the accuracy of information on this new and ever-developing topic, so it’s best to get your information directly from official health organizations.
 That said, not all our team members believe the official data or science regarding COVID-19 and many of us have more questions than answers.
-At the end of the day, please do your own research and come to your own conclusions.
+Please do your own research and come to your own conclusions.